Intro

 • that good planning, adequate resources and participation by civil society are all essential for successful implementation and enforcement of smoke free legislation;

-• civil society has a central role in building support, and ensuring compliance, with smoke free measures;
+• that civil society has a central role in building support, and ensuring compliance, with smoke free measures;

 • that monitoring and evaluation of the implementation, enforcement and impact of smoke free legislation is necessary; and